arduino731/JavaScript-Algorithms-and-Data-Structures/6project/README.md

 Allows you to train a model using your own hand gesture images or videos

-Exports the trained model for use in web-based projects (e.g., with ml5.js and p5.js)
+Exports the trained model for use in web-based projects (with ml5.js and p5.js)

 🧠 How I Trained the Sign Language Model
 Step 1: Define the recognition goal